Orange-OpenSource/Orange-Boosted-Angular/docs/app/docs/o-calendar.component.md

 #### OCalendar

-Orange calendar component is designed to displayed date on the europian format DD\MM\YYYY
+Orange calendar component is designed to displayed date in Europian format DD\MM\YYYY

 Main element `<o-calendar>` accepts the following parameters :

-* `color` which is the color ( black or white) of the calendar icon based on the background color.
+* `color` is the color ( black or white) of the calendar icon based on the background color.
 * `labelButton` corresponds to the button label.
 * `labelInput` corresponds to the input label.
 * `placeHolder` corresponds to the input place holder.